Francis Ford Coppola's unrealized projects: Spring Snow

 Coppola planned to direct Spring Snow, adapted from the first novel in the tetralogy of novels written by Yukio Mishima.
 The film was among the projects that were in development at American Zoetrope in 1981.

+The Murder of Napoleon

+In May 1982, it was reported that Coppola had lost the bidding war for the film rights to The Murder of Napoleon, the nonfiction book by Ben Weider and David Hapgood about Napoleon Bonaparte.
+Jack Nicholson instead purchased the rights, and wanted Robert Towne to adapt; with the hope of interesting Stanley Kubrick in the project.
+In a 1999 interview, John Milius said, "another thing [Coppola and I] were going to do, is I've always felt he really should do something on Napoleon that he's always wanted to do."

 The Pope of Greenwich Village

-In 1982, Coppola made a deal with Orion Pictures and HBO to direct The Pope of Greenwich Village, then under the title The Village, with Mickey Rourke and Al Pacino signed to play the leads.
+In fall 1982, Coppola made a deal with Orion Pictures and HBO to direct The Pope of Greenwich Village, then under the title The Village, with Mickey Rourke and Al Pacino signed to play the leads.
 However, after the film moved back to United Artists, Coppola dropped out.
 For the final film, Rourke remained in the cast, but Pacino was replaced by Eric Roberts.

 Unforgiven

 According to David Webb Peoples, Coppola optioned an early draft of his script in 1984 when it had been developed under the titles The Cut-Whore Killings and The William Munny Killings.
 Despite his interest, Coppola failed to the raise the money to develop the project any further, and the film was later made by Clint Eastwood as Unforgiven, in 1992.
+Coppola wanted John Malkovich as Munny and actually met with him to discuss the part.